kaidez/kaidez.com/_drafts/2013-10-24-wordpress-require.md

 ## Assumptions &amp; Notes
 I'm assuming that you understand a few things:

-   * This post is a high-level discussion about customizing a WordPress theme and unless you're using a theme that doesn't permit it, customizing WordPress inside a child theme is a best practice.
+   * This post is a high-level discussion about customizing a WordPress theme and unless you're using a theme that doesn't permit it, using child themes to customize your look and feel is a best practice.
 This post assumes that you understand the very simple technical work required to create a child theme: if not, [the Child Theme docs in the WordPress Codex ](http://codex.wordpress.org/Child_Themes "How to create a child theme in WordPress")clearly describes how it's done.

    * I'm not assuming that you're a JavaSript guru but am assuming JS doesn't intimidate you and that you know enough of it to get things done.

 There's only one thing to note: this post should *not* be looked as my stating that "WordPress is bad."
-WordPress is AWESOME and I will continue to use it, but was not the way to go in order to meet the development goals I set for myself with this redesign.
+WordPress is AWESOME and I will continue to use it, but was not the way to go in order to meet the the above-defined development goal I set for myself with this redesign.
 [I discuss this at great length in my site redesign post](/site-redesign-2013/#jekyll "Read about why kaidez.com switched from WordPress to Jekyll").

 <a name="javascript-wordpress"></a>
 ## How WordPress Manages JavaScript Files Behind the Scenes
 Version 3.6.1 is the current WordPress release at the time of this post.
 Like WordPress versions before it, v3.6.1 comes preloaded with many JavaScript libraries and plugins.

 The default WordPress install doesn't load all these libraries and plugins into the viewable website after the default install.
-It just makes them available to be loaded by both web developers who want to bring them in with hand-written code, and as dependencies for whatever other installed plugins may need them.
+It just makes them available to be loaded by both web developers who want to bring them in with hand-written code, and as dependencies for whatever other installed libraries and plugins may need them.

 A long but incomplete list of these libraries and plugins can be viewed on the [the Function Reference/wp register script page on the WordPress Codex](http://codex.wordpress.org/Function_Reference/wp_register_script) over on the WordPress Codex.

 <a name="what-is-requirejs"></a>
 ## What is RequireJS?
-RequireJS is a script loader that provides dependency management for JavaScript files within your website or web app.
+RequireJS is a script loader that provides a dependency management system for JavaScript files within your website or web app.
 It's based on the [Asynchronous Module Definition (AMD)](https://github.com/amdjs/amdjs-api/wiki/AMD "Learn more about the Asynchronous Module Definition") which allows all the files to load in organized, non-blocking fashion.

-So for this site, there are 16 JavaScript files that do different things...form validation, off-DOM element construction, search box functionality etc. to name a few.
-RequireJS manages and loads all of them efficiently and properly: this is setup is expanded upon over in [the RequireJS section of my site redesign post](/site-redesign-2013/#RequireJS).
+So for this site, there are 16 JavaScript files that do different things...form validation, off-DOM element construction, search box functionality, etc. RequireJS efficiently manages and loads all of them nto this site.
+This is setup is further discussed in [the RequireJS section of my site redesign post](/site-redesign-2013/#RequireJS).

 <a name="jquery-wordpress-default-install"></a>
 ## jQuery and the WordPress Default Install